Select Language

 3. Silver, D., Jana, S., Boneh, D., Chen, E., & Jackson, C. (2014).
 Password Managers: Attacks and Defenses.
 USENIX Security Symposium.

-7. NIST.
+4. National Institute of Standards and Technology.
 (2017).
 Digital Identity Guidelines: Authentication and Lifecycle Management.
-NIST Special Publication 800-63B.
+NIST SP 800-63B.